uhub/awesome-actionscript-sorted/README.md

 * [NicolasZanotti/BitmapAnimation](https://github.com/NicolasZanotti/BitmapAnimation) - ActionScript 3 class that renders a MovieClip or FLV to a sequence of bitmaps.
 * [nickcaballero/soundfx](https://github.com/nickcaballero/soundfx) - ActionScript Sound Effects Library
 * [mstade/buoy](https://github.com/mstade/buoy) - A small application framework for Adobe Flash.
 While it works well with Flex, there are no compile time bindings allowing Buoy to be used with pure actionscript applications as well.
 Buoy is still very much a work in progress and its APIs might change at any time, be aware!
+* [moly/Flash-Gorillas](https://github.com/moly/Flash-Gorillas) - An attempt at a near pixel perfect remake of Qbasic Gorillas in ActionScript 3.0
 * [mlepicki/oauth-as3](https://github.com/mlepicki/oauth-as3) - Mavenized, RSL version of oauth-as3 library - OAuth for ActionScript 3
 * [lyokato/as3oauth](https://github.com/lyokato/as3oauth) - ActionScript 3.0 OAuth Client Library
 * [lukebayes/asunit-legacy](https://github.com/lukebayes/asunit-legacy) - The ActionScript unit test framework that supports Flash Players 6, 7, 8, 9 and 10
 * [lizardon/CSV4AS3](https://github.com/lizardon/CSV4AS3) - CSV library for Actionscript ported from Apache Commons CSV
 * [kristi/taikonome](https://github.com/kristi/taikonome) - Taikonome: A Taiko Metronome.
 Taikonome  is a free online taiko metronome written in Flash / ActionScript 3.
 Released under the AGPL3 open source license.
+* [kitschpatrol/FlashSpan](https://github.com/kitschpatrol/FlashSpan) - An ActionScript 3 library for spanning and synchronizing flash content across multiple computers and displays.
 * [Khaledgarbaya/action-script-3-graph-api](https://github.com/Khaledgarbaya/action-script-3-graph-api) - an updated version of the  https://code.google.com/p/facebook-actionscript-api/ to work with Facebook Graph API 2.0
 * [keronas/AS3_platformer](https://github.com/keronas/AS3_platformer) - 2d platformer in Actionscript 3
 * [kemsky/as3Query](https://github.com/kemsky/as3Query) - Another SQLite ORM and query DSL for ActionScript